MohitGoel92/Experience-Salary-Prediction/README.md

 ==============================================================================
 ```

-From the above output, we can estiablish:
+From the above output, we can state the below observations:

-The regressor takes the following equation with the coefficients from the above output:
+The regressor takes the following function with the coefficients from the above output:

 Expected_salary = 25790 + 9450*(Years_of_experience)

+From the above, we can interpret the following:
+- The base salary for a junior with no experience should be a minimum of £25,790
+- For every additional year of experience an individual has, their salary is expected to increase by £9,450

 R-squared and Adj R-Squared are both 0.96